|Best Kayak Cooler With Rod Holders||Engel Cooler||Check Price||

-The Roadie 24 is built the same as a kayak, with rotomolded plastic capable of being dropped, banged and slammed without complaint.
+This Yeti cooler is built the same as a kayak, with rotomolded plastic capable of being dropped, banged and slammed without complaint.
 Hinges and latches are the first to go on coolers, so instead of plastic hinges, Yeti uses a stainless steel rod passing through an integral hinge.
 Quick Latch closures are easy to operate with one hand, making it possible to open the cooler while holding a slippery fish.
 Rubber pads in the cooler bottom keep it from sliding around.
 The Roadie 24 doesn’t have a drain plug, so there’s no danger of melt water dripping in the backseat of the car.
 To lift and carry the cooler, a webbed strap and rubber handle can be slung over the shoulder.

 Are you looking for a kayak fishing cooler with rod holders?